The Best Email Fonts for Improved Readability

 Why should you spend time thinking about which font category to choose and which of the font types is better than another?

 Choosing the right font is more than just a good-looking email.
-It is about a first impression, professionalism, and readability.
+It is a part of email graphics and UX, supporting first impression, professionalism, and readability.
 It is all related to brand identity and tone of voice.

 Of course, the choice of font is partly a subjective thing, but it has a big impact on the final delivery of your message and it may also influence the reader's engagement with your email.